Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Methods

 \subsection{VLM-based Perceptual Layer Design}

-To enhance the perceptual capabilities of the VLM-based layer, we employ prompt engineering to improve visual-language alignment and structured output \cite{blip}, and fine-tune the model using a 2D recognition-specific visual dataset annotated with GridMask for precise detection.
+To enhance the perceptual capabilities of the VLM-based layer, we employ prompt engineering to improve visual–language alignment and structured output \cite{white2023prompt}, and fine-tune the model on a GridMask-augmented 2D recognition dataset to achieve precise object detection.

 First, we design role-specific prompts to guide the VLM in outputting structured environmental information clearly and accurately: